-University and first employment At UCD, where he studied English, Irish, and German, O'Nolan acquired new friends among the very talented generation who were the first to be educated in an independent Ireland.
-Donagh MacDonagh (qv), Niall Montgomery (qv), Niall Sheridan (qv), Denis Devlin (qv), Brian Coffey (qv), and Charles Donnelly (qv) all had literary ambitions and were self-conscious modernists, clearly much influenced by James Joyce (qv), whose work they read and imitated in the student magazines National Student and Comhthrom Féinne.
+At University College Dublin (UCD), where he studied English, Irish and German, O'Nolan acquired new friends among the very talented generation who were the first to be educated in an independent Ireland.
+Donagh MacDonagh (qv), Niall Montgomery (qv), Niall Sheridan (qv), Denis Devlin (qv), Brian Coffey (qv) and Charles Donnelly (qv) all had literary ambitions and were self-conscious modernists, clearly much influenced by James Joyce (qv), whose work they read and imitated in the student magazines National Student and Comhthrom Féinne.
 O'Nolan became an admired and effective contributor to the debates of the Literary and Historical Society, winning the medal for impromptu debate in the 1932–3 session and later (unsuccessfully) challenging Vivion de Valera (qv) for the position of auditor.
 It was in Comhthrom Féinne that he created the first of his fictional pseudonymous characters, Brother Barnabas.
-Through this character he indulged his satirical bent, his love of puns, hatred of cliché, pretension, and hypocrisy, mastery of the art of literary pastiche, and his delight in demonstrating his own brilliance.
+Through this character he indulged his satirical bent, his love of puns, hatred of cliché, pretension and hypocrisy, mastery of the art of literary pastiche, and his delight in demonstrating his own brilliance.

-He graduated in 1932 with a second-class honours degree and began work on an MA thesis, ‘Nature in Irish poetry’.
+He graduated in 1932 with a second-class honours degree and began work on a Master of Arts (MA) thesis, ‘Nature in Irish poetry’.
 This was finally accepted in 1935.
 As a graduate student he continued his association with the Literary and Historical Society and with Comhthrom Féinne, and it was in the pages of this magazine, in an article entitled ‘Scenes in a novel’, published in 1934, that the germ of his first published novel, At Swim-Two-Birds appeared.
-In August 1934 he, his brother Ciarán, and Niall Sheridan founded a magazine called Blather.
+In August 1934 he, his brother Ciarán and Niall Sheridan founded a magazine called Blather.
 Brian both wrote for and illustrated the magazine, a purely comic creation, which, although it lasted for only five issues until January 1935, allowed for the appearance of his second great pseudonymous creation, Count O'Blather, some of whose writings indicate that his creator was still working on At Swim-Two-Birds.

 In January 1935, O'Nolan applied for a post as junior administrative assistant in the civil service.
 He began work in the Department of Local Government in July of that year.
 He was ‘established’ in July 1937 on the same day as his father suddenly died.
 In the absence of any widow's pension and with his two older brothers unemployed, Brian became the sole support and effective head of the household.
 In 1937 the financial burden was eased by his promotion to private secretary to the minister for local government.